WGL-2024/WGL_repo_2024/AP-protocol.md

 }
 ```

+**NOTE**: that the the FloodRequest may or may not contain inside the path_trace the initiator_id, based on the network implementation.
+Your drone need to take care of this possibility.

 ### **Neighbor Response**

 When a neighbor node receives the flood request, it processes it based on the following rules:
-- If the flood ID has already been received:
+- If the pair (flood_id, initiator_id) has already been received:
 	- The drone adds itself to the `path_trace`.
 	- The drone creates a `FloodResponse` and sends it back.

-- If the flood ID has not yet been received:
+- If the pair (flood_id, initiator_id) has not yet been received:
 	- The drone adds itself to the `path_trace`.
 	- **If it has neighbors** (excluding the one from which it received the `FloodRequest`):
 		- The drone forwards the packet to its neighbors (except the one from which it received the `FloodRequest`).